Emma Lomax

 Louise Emily (Emma) Lomax (22 June 1873 – 29 August 1963) was an English composer and pianist.
-She was born in Brighton, daughter of the curator of Brighton Free Library and Museum, and studied at the Brighton School of Music and the Royal Academy of Music in London.
-She was a Goring Thomas Scholar from 1907–10 and won the Lucas Silver Medal.
+She was born in Brighton, daughter of the curator of Brighton Free Library and Museum.
+She attended the Brighton School of Music and then the Royal Academy of Music in London studying clarinet, and composition with Frederick Corder.
+She was a Goring Thomas Scholar from 1907 to 1910 and won the Charles Lucas Medal in 1910, awarded for her Theme and Variations for orchestra.